ShinYami/Challenge-Markdown/README.md

 ### Hobbies

-- Video Games :video_game:
+- Video Games
-- Music :musical_note:
+- Music
     - Metal
     - Rock
     - Techno
     - Classical/Instrumental
-- Cinema :movie_camera:
+- Cinema
-- BodyBuilding/Fitness :muscle:
+- BodyBuilding/Fitness
-- Photography :camera:
+- Photography

 #### You can always count on me when...